Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog-Friendly Icing

 Dog-friendly icing and frosting recipes are available for your dog to try out.
 Many of these recipes omit sugar, butter, and artificial colors.
 Instead of using egg whites, they may use tapioca starch or another starch as a hardening agent.
-While tapioca starch doesn’t really add significant nutritional value to a dog’s diet, it’s safe for dogs to eat and a common ingredient that’s used as a binding agent in dog food and treats.
+While tapioca starch doesn’t add significant nutritional value to a dog’s diet, it’s safe for dogs to eat and a common ingredient that’s used as a binding agent in dog food and treats.

 Even though dog-friendly icing is safer for dogs to eat, they should only eat it in moderation as a special treat.
 Most dog-friendly icing recipes are yogurt-based, and dogs should only eat yogurt in small quantities to avoid experiencing an upset stomach.
 It’s also important to note that some dogs just have trouble digesting dairy altogether and may not be able to process yogurt very well.